All Episodes

 Well, look, we can't just exclude all of them.

-So some somewhere, somewhere along the line, they have to be allowed some access.
+So somewhere along the line, they have to be allowed some access.

 Okay, that was put in place.

-Because if you remove those over time, we will be denied the access of the.
+Because if you remove those over time, we will be denied the access.

 Let me ask you.

-If if if the if the if the if all if if all if all things are supposed to be laid out equal, no, you shouldn't get if you don't have it, that's what happens.
+If all things are supposed to be laid out equal, no, you shouldn't get, if you don't have it, that's what it takes to get in.

 It is happening.

-I'm a look, I'm a form of commercial contractor, all right?
+Look, I'm a former commercial contractor, all right?

 DEI and affirmative action have benefited white people vastly more so than black people.

-So you look at that based on population dynamics, and that automatically tells you this whole thing about affirmative the whole this whole thing about DEI was number one, not as much targeted to towards blacks as much as it was targeted towards minorities, which includes that LGBTGPT.
+So you look at that based on population dynamics, and that automatically tells you this whole thing about affirmative, this whole thing about DEI was number one, not as much targeted towards blacks as much as it was targeted towards minorities, which includes that LGBTQ.

 So when we talk about that, we need to really deal with the real problem.

-And as it relates to the right, as it relates to the rights, Let me tell you something right now.
+And as it relates to the riots, as it relates to the riots, let me tell you something right now.

-Listen, in the black community, I'll be the first thing.
+Listen, in the black community, I'll be the first to acknowledge.

-But what I'm going to say about that as well as the reason why the black community becomes so infuriated, all right, is when you see gross negligence of justice happen or misjustice happening and nobody does anything.
+But what I'm going to say about that as well is the reason why the black community becomes so infuriated, all right, is when you see gross negligence of justice happening or misjustice happening and nobody does anything.

-When this guy's when this guy kneeled on this man's neck to George Flaw.
+When this guy kneeled on this man's neck, we're going back to the door floor.

-Look, if he if he had done something, when he was subdued and on the ground, what was the real reason for kneeling on his neck except to inflict fatal harm?
+Look, if he had done something, when he was subdued and on the ground, what was the real reason for kneeling on his neck except to inflict fatal harm?

 I can tell you exactly what it was.